SAFE-Stack/SAFE-Stack.github.io/index.md

 layout: default
 ---

-## A end-to-end, functional-first stack for cloud-ready web development that emphasises type safe programming.
+## An end-to-end, functional-first stack for cloud-ready web development that emphasises type-safe programming.

 ### What is SAFE?
 SAFE is a technology stack that brings together several technologies into a single, coherent stack for typesafe, flexible end-to-end web-enabled applications that are written entirely in F#.